aspose-words/Aspose.Words-API-References/english/net/aspose.words/frameformat/_index.md

 ### Remarks

 This object is always created.
-If a paragraph is a frame, then all properties will contain respective values, otherwise all properties are set to their defaults.Use [`IsFrame`](./isframe) to check whether paragraph is a frame.
+If a paragraph is a frame, then all properties will contain respective values, otherwise all properties are set to their defaults.

+Use [`IsFrame`](./isframe) to check whether paragraph is a frame.

 ### Examples